joakimthorn96/openScopeAttacks/README.md

 # openScope Air Traffic Control Simulator with ADS-B Attacks

-To get started playing the simulator with ADS-B attacks, please follow the instructions below to start the simulator locally on your computer.
+To get started playing the simulator with ADS-B attacks, please follow the instructions called "Developer Quick Start" to start the simulator locally on your computer.
 This extension was built by Anton Blåberg & Gustav Lindahl as a bachelor thesis work at Linköping University in 2020.

 -------------------------------Below text is from standard openscope repository---------------------------